 British Film Institute

-For many years now, the British Film Institutes archive of highly volatile nitrate and other films has been housed in the former remote weapons ‘clutch’ store for V-bombers constructed in 1955 at Lighthorne Rough to serve RAF Gaydon.
-In recent years the site has undergone much re-development including the demolition of two of the original stores, 3 remain in place.
-Before demolition took place Warwickshire CC completed a detailed archaeological recording complete with diagrams which can be found below.
+There is something of a link between Industrial Archaeology and film when it is the media used to record IA of the past.
+For many years now, the British Film Institutes master archive of highly volatile nitrate and other films has been housed in the former remote nuclear weapons ‘clutch’ store for V-bombers constructed in 1955 at Lighthorne Rough to serve RAF Gaydon.
+In recent years the site has undergone much re-development including the demolition of two of the original stores, three remain in place.
+Before demolition took place Warwickshire County Council completed a detailed archaeological recording complete with diagrams, available below.
+These stores used massive amounts of concrete, a subject on which the late President of WIAS, Toby Cave was an expert.
+A new state of the art store has been constructed alongside the remaining original structures.
+None of the site is visible or accesible but a short film is available – details below.

 Click here to watch a video of the work of the archive – the old bunkers are visible at the start